monchee/liamsproject/docs/antibodies/nmdar.md

 Antibody mediated endocytosis and destruction of NMDAR complexes which results in decreased density of receptors on the neuronal surface.

 ## Associated clinical features
- - In children: seizures, abnormal movements, insomnia, irritability
+ - **In children**: seizures, abnormal movements, insomnia, irritability
- - In adults: psychosis and abnormal behaviour, memory impairment, hypoventilation and temperature dysregulation
+ - **In adults**: psychosis and abnormal behaviour, memory impairment, hypoventilation and temperature dysregulation
- - Include SEARCH For NMDAR-A as diagnostic clues? (sleep dysfunction, excitement/disinhibition/mania/depression, agitation/aggression, rapid onset, children and young adult predominance, psychiatric disease absent, fluctuating catatonia, negative and positive symptoms at presentation, memory deficit, mutism, antipsychotic intolerance, rule out neuroleptic malignant syndrome, antibodies and additional tests"
+ - *Include SEARCH For NMDAR-A as diagnostic clues? (sleep dysfunction, excitement/disinhibition/mania/depression, agitation/aggression, rapid onset, children and young adult predominance, psychiatric disease absent, fluctuating catatonia, negative and positive symptoms at presentation, memory deficit, mutism, antipsychotic intolerance, rule out neuroleptic malignant syndrome, antibodies and additional tests"*

 ## Associated neoplasia
-Most commonly ovarian tumours in females aged 12-45y (50% association), Elderly patients less frequently have tumours (<25%) but are usually carcinomas, in children paraneoplastic cases are rare (<10%) (this has been approximately copied from Graus et al and might need different wording). [^1]
+Most commonly ovarian tumours in females aged 12-45y (50% association), Elderly patients less frequently have tumours (<25%) but are usually carcinomas, in children paraneoplastic cases are rare (<10%) (**this has been approximately copied from Graus et al and might need different wording**). [^1]

 ## Laboratory method
 CSF or serum for a cell based assay: HEK293 cells expressing NMDAR.